adamorse/cv/index.md

 __University of Vermont__

 _GTA and Instructor of record_:
-- Finite Mathematics with Applications (3 sections)
+- Finite Mathematics with Applications
-- Fundamentals of Calculus 1 (2 sections)
+- Fundamentals of Calculus 1

 `2015-2017`
 __St.
 Michael's College__